epogrebnyak/linprog/README.md

 a generic industrial (eg chemical or mechanical) production.

 Why this excercise can be useful?
-Differentiate model vs real world, detect what we capture in the model and what not with respect to real production, see if enforcing model rules can be feasible in practice, what judgement may suggest vs the model, what are data requirements, model extensions, business changes (eg pricing, contract structure), what is "lean" materially, etc.
+Differentiate model vs real world, detect what we capture in the model and what not with respect to real production, see if enforcing model rules can be feasible in practice, what judgement and intuition may suggest vs the model, what are data requirements, model extensions, business changes may be (eg pricing, contract structure), what is "lean" materially, etc.

 <a name="task1"></a>